 Benefits of using Google VPN

-Just like all the other VPNs, the Google VPN is a tool that will encrypt your data across the internet between your device and one of Google’s servers.
+Just like all the other VPNs, the Google VPN is a tool that will encrypt your data across the internet between your device and Google’s VPN server.
 As with any virtual private network like this, there are a few innate benefits you get from this:

-- Mask Your IP Address: Google VPN will mask your real IP address, which provides a small bit of anonymity (not complete) and allow you to possibly access geo-blocked streaming content.
+- Mask Your IP Address: Google VPN will mask your real IP address, which provides a small bit of anonymity (not complete) and allows you to possibly access geo-blocked streaming content.

-- Open-Source Code: Similar to ProtonVPN, Google is one of only a couple companies that makes its app’s VPN client libraries open-source, allowing anyone with the skill to audit the code the opportunity to see if it really is secure.
+- Open-Source Code: Similar to ProtonVPN, Google is one of only a couple of companies that make the VPN libraries of their Google One app open-source, allowing anyone with the skill to audit the code the opportunity to see if it really is secure.
 Google will also be enlisting the services of a third-party auditor to validate the privacy claims.

 But this does not answer the billion-dollar question: